-AAC requests FY 2020 support for the following programs with specific emphasis and impacts on animal agriculture:
+AAC requests FY 2021 support for the following programs with specific emphasis and impacts on animal agriculture:

-- \$9 million, a \$1 million increase, for the Veterinary Medicine Loan Repayment Program (VMLRP).
+• \$9 million, a \$1 million increase, for the Veterinary Medicine Loan Repayment Program (VMLRP).
 The Coalition is grateful that Congress has recognized the importance of VMLRP in closing gaps in access to veterinary services in areas they are needed most - farming communities and underserved rural areas.
-Since 2010, nearly 500 awards have been made while over 1,500 veterinarians have applied to serve in the program.
+Since 2010, nearly 600 awards have been made while over 1,500 veterinarians have applied to serve in the program.
 Each year, there is not enough funding to accommodate the demand.
-For 2019, USDA designated 190 veterinary shortage areas across the country.
+For 2020, USDA designated 217 veterinary shortage areas across 47 states, the highest number of states in the program's history.
 Additional support will allow VMLRP to meet the needs of more communities across the country.
-AAC also urges congress to exempt VMLRP awards from withholding taxes in order to maximize the funding provided. - Continued funding of \$3 million for the Veterinary Services Grant Program (VSGP).
-AAC is grateful for the increase provided in FY 2019 and encourages the subcommittee to maintain this funding level for FY 2020.
+AAC also urges Congress to exempt VMLRP awards from withholding taxes in order to maximize the federal funding provided to the program.

+- Continued funding of \$3 million for the Veterinary Services Grant Program (VSGP).
 VSGP offers competitive grant funding to bolster national food supply veterinary capacity and infrastructure needs through education and training activities and practice enhancement or expansion.
-Since the program launched in 2016, USDA has made over 30 awards to complement VMLRP in addressing veterinary access gaps. - Continued funding of \$2.5 million for the Food Animal Residue Avoidance Database (FARAD).
+Since the program launched in 2016, USDA has supported 55 projects across the country to complement VMLRP in addressing veterinary access gaps. - Continued funding of \$2.5 million for the Food Animal Residue Avoidance Database (FARAD).
 AAC is very appreciative that Congress has funded FARAD at its authorized level of \$2.5 million.
 FARAD serves as the primary source for scientifically-based recommendations regarding safe withdrawal intervals of drugs and chemicals in food-producing animals.
 As such, FARAD is a key resource for protection of our nation's food supply, including meat, milk and eggs, against residues that could compromise food safety.
 FARAD also provides assistance in trade matters related to foreign drug approvals and trains future veterinarians in the principles of residue avoidance. - \$10 million for the Food and Agriculture Defense Initiative (FADI) to support nationally coordinated networks identifying and responding to high-risk biological pathogens in the food and agricultural system and protecting the nation from disease threats through surveillance, early detection, mitigation, and recovery.